cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. We are finally done designing the dialog.
 Click on ***Save*** to save the dialog.

     ***Note:*** If you're having trouble creating the Service Dialog, you can download it from [GitHub](https://github.com/cbolz/summit-fy19/blob/master/self-service-portal-with-cloudforms/lab/ServiceDialog.yml) and import it.
-Follow the instructions on how to [import a service dialog](service-dialog-import.md) ONLY if you were unable to create the dialog.
+Follow the instructions on how to [import a Service Dialog](service-dialog-import.md) ONLY if you were unable to create the dialog.

 ### Build a VM Provisioning Service Catalog